jallajs/jalla/README.md

 performance.

 ##### [tinyify][tinyify] *(not used in watch mode)*
-A while suite of optimizations and minifications removing unused code, significantly reducing file size.
+A wide suite of optimizations and minifications removing unused code, significantly reducing file size.

 </details>

 ### CSS
-CSS files are located and included automaticly.
+CSS files are looked up and included automaticly.
 Whenever a JavaScript module is used in your application, jalla will try and find an adjacent `index.css` file in the same location.
 Jalla will also respect the `style` field in a modules `package.json` to determine which CSS file to include.

 All CSS files are transpiled using [PostCSS][PostCSS].
 To add PostCSS plugins, either add a `postcss` field to your `package.json` or, if you need to